yuekriswu/yuekriswu.github.io/_pages/about.md

 I am Kris, currently a postdoctoral researcher working with Ken Miller at the Center for Theoretical Neuroscience, Zuckerman Institute, Columbia University.
 Previously, I completed my PhD in the lab of Julijana Gjorgjieva at the Technical University of Munich and the Max Planck Institute for Brain Research in Germany.

-I use mathematical and computational approaches to understand how neural computations emerge from the interplay among circuit structure, network dynamics, and synaptic plasticity.
+I use mathematical and computational approaches to understand how brain function emerges from the interplay among circuit structure, network dynamics, and synaptic plasticity.

 Selected topics I have worked on include:
 * Investigating how recurrent cortical circuits with diverse cell types implement context-dependent processing using data-driven approaches.